1997 Indianapolis 500: First half

-Arie Luyendyk tried to pass Tony Stewart on the inside, but the Team Menard driver kept the lead.
-The lost momentum allowed Robbie Buhl to pass him in Turn 3, and even Buddy Lazier, who had passed Jeff Ward, had a chance to attack the pole-sitter.
-Soon after, the top 4 drivers had broken apart from their competitors, with Stewart maintaining a 2-second lead and Luyendyk repassing Buhl on Lap 44.
-The leaders made their first pit stop around Lap 50, with Team Menard discovering they had no telemetry read from Stewart's car.
-On Lap 59, Jim Guthrie brought out the yellow, as his engine had finally given up on track.
-During this caution, Vincenzo Sospiri, who had pitted earlier than anyone else, had to make an unscheduled pit stop because of a malfunctioning fuel alarm.
-He rejoined in 10th place as the last car in the lead lap, behind Scott Goodyear, Buzz Calkins, a recovering Eddie Cheever and Davey Hamilton.
+Arie Luyendyk tried to pass Tony Stewart on the inside, but couldn't complete the move.
+The lost momentum allowed Robbie Buhl to pass him in Turn 3, and even Buddy Lazier, after passing Jeff Ward, had a chance to attack the pole-sitter.
+The top 4 drivers soon pulled away from their competitors, with Stewart maintaining a two-second lead and Luyendyk repassing Buhl on Lap 44.
+The leaders made their first pit stop around Lap 50, when Team Menard discovered they had no telemetry read from Stewart's car.
+On Lap 59, Jim Guthrie brought out the yellow, as his engine finally gave up.
+Vincenzo Sospiri had pitted earlier than anyone else, but had to make an unscheduled pit stop during the caution because of a malfunctioning fuel alarm.
+He rejoined in tenth place as the last car in the lead lap, behind Scott Goodyear, Buzz Calkins, a recovering Eddie Cheever and Davey Hamilton.

-On the Lap 62 restart, Luyendyk jumped to the front, putting a 4-second lead over Stewart in 13 laps.
-Buhl and Lazier ran nose-to-tail within 10 seconds of Luyendyk, while the other lead lap drivers had fallen at least 20 seconds behind.
+On the Lap 62 restart, Luyendyk jumped to the front, putting a four-second lead over Stewart in thirteen laps.
+Buhl and Lazier ran nose-to-tail within ten seconds of Luyendyk, while the other lead lap drivers had fallen at least twenty seconds behind.
 Luyendyk made his second pit stop on Lap 79, and a brief issue with the air jack put him behind Stewart, but he reclaimed the lead going around the outside in Turn 1.
 Buhl, hampered by a failed rear wing change, and Ward also lost places to Lazier and Goodyear, although Lazier could not join the two leaders after being held up by the lapped car of Steve Kinser.
-During this part of the race, the longest green flag run of the day at 32 laps, Davey Hamilton was lapped, Eddie Cheever had to retire with a broken timing chain, and Buzz Calkins lost two laps after running out of fuel entering the pits.
+At the longest green flag run of the day at 32 laps, Davey Hamilton was lapped, Eddie Cheever had to retire with a broken timing chain, and Buzz Calkins lost two laps after running out of fuel entering the pits.

 On Lap 93, a loose brake caliper forced Eliseo Salazar, who was already 23 laps down, to stop the car in Turn 2, bringing out the yellow flag.
 Robbie Buhl, Vincenzo Sospiri and Jeff Ward pitted for fuel and tires, but Sospiri was shown the black flag for passing Ward under caution.
 Sospiri served his penalty on Lap 100, but he stopped again four laps later with an electronic coil failure, and spent much of the second half of the race in the pits trying to figure out the issue.
 By the halfway point, thirteen cars had dropped out, and six stayed on the lead lap, with Billy Boat, Marco Greco, Paul Durant and Davey Hamilton in the top 10.